 #4: You didn’t pay attention to the most important elements.

 No two rooms are alike, and therefore every design color problem has a custom color solution.
 But there are some general principles regarding which elements require your attention the most.
 You need to work with the fixtures in the room that are not going to be altered whether it be the carpet or the furniture or something else entirely.
 Trying to incorporate browns into a room with no other brown elements is not going to work unless you are completely redoing the space.
 The brown throw pillows that match the chosen paint are not going to blend with the furniture still in 1980s color scheme.
-You cannot replace only two chairs of an eight-piece dining room set.
+You cannot replace only two chairs of an eight-piece dining room set, if you are looking for seating check Infinity Commercial Furniture.
 Recognize what elements you need to be conscious of when making your design’s color decisions.

 #5: You were too timid with the exterior’s color.